elm-city-craftworks/course-001/solutions/part1/ANSWERS.md

 http://www.ruby-doc.org/core-2.1.1/Process/Status.html

-**What does an exit status of zero indicate when a command line script terminates?
+**Q4: What does an exit status of zero indicate when a command line script terminates?
 How about a non-zero exit status?**

 A zero exit status indicates that the command executed successfully, a non-zero